-During this months of April and May, three very important days are commemorated by Jews both in Israel and throughout the world.
-The three days are ‘Yom Ha Shoah’, ‘Yom Hazikaron’, and ‘Yom Ha’atzmaut’.
+During the month of April, three very important days are commemorated by Jews both in Israel and throughout the world.
+The three days are ‘Yom Ha'shoah’, ‘Yom Hazikaron’, and ‘Yom Ha’atzmaut’.

 Each of these days is very significant for Jewish people throughout the world.
 One specific day, however, has worldwide significance – that day is ‘Yom Ha’atzmaut’.